praneet195/FFMPEG_SEI_NALU/README.md

 * Create a lighter build of FFMPEG as this method is applicable only for H.264 codec.
 All unnecesary codecs can be removed.
 * Need to add custom flags to FFMPEG cli to allow for the selection of Iframe or both iFrame and Pframe options.
 * Also need to add flags to allow markers to be published separately by zmq.
+* Expose more functions that can be used from FFMPEG.